cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Health_Trait_Markers/README.md

 For those who got the more typical sequencing (lcWGS ancestry + Amplicon-Seq health), there are these white papers to [learn more about the results](https://www.basepaws.com/wp-content/uploads/2019/09/Feline-Health-Markers.pdf).

+Bastu not a carrier for any disease variants.

+You can see Bastu's full report [here](https://github.com/cwarden45/Bastu_Cat_Genome/blob/master/Bastu_basepaws_lcWGS%2BAmpliconSeq_200108.pdf).

 Optimal Selection Trait and Health Mutations
 -----------------